p4lang/p4c/backends/ubpf/README.md

 ### How to use?

+The sample P4 programs are located in `examples/` directory.
+We have tested them on the [Oko](https://github.com/Orange-OpenSource/oko) switch - the Open vSwitch that can be extended with BPF programs at runtime.
+See [the detailed tutorial](./docs/EXAMPLES.md) on how to run and test those examples.

 The P4 programs for P4-to-uBPF compiler must be written for the `ubpf_filter_model.p4`.

 In order to generate the C code use the following command: